RileyJHodgson/Reveg-evaluation-CLLMM-2025/README.md

 - Bird communities (Bird-analysis-CLLMM.R)
 - Soil physicochemical conditions (Soil-analysis-CLLMM.R)
 - Home made functions used in these scripts (Permute-LMEM-Toolkit.R)
-- Shotgun metagenomics bioinformatics workflows intended to be run on SLURM (workflow_goyder-array.sh)
+- Shotgun metagenomics bioinformatics workflows intended to be run on SLURM via deepthought (workflow_goyder-array.sh) or pawsey (workflow_goyder-pawsey.sh)
   - Individual step scripts used by the workflow are located in steps-array/.
   - These step scripts are designed to be executed via SLURM job arrays and job dependencies, not run directly
-  - Only the top-level workflow script (workflow_goyder-array.sh) is submitted directly to SLURM; step scripts are called internally by the workflow
+  - Only the top-level workflow script (workflow_goyder-array.sh or workflow_goyder-pawsey.sh) is submitted directly to SLURM; step scripts are called internally by the workflow

 Scripts are a work in progress